0x113/demo-todo-app/README.md

 # Todo App RS

 A simple Rust-based todo application built with Actix Web and PostgreSQL.
-This project serves as a demonstration of basic CRUD operations and modern Rust web development practices, featuring both a REST API and a web UI.

-⚠️ **Note**: This is a simple demonstration project and is not intended for production use.
+⚠️ **Important**: This is a **demonstration project** created for learning purposes.
+It's not intended for production use and serves as an example of building a simple web application with Rust, Actix Web, and PostgreSQL, including containerization and Kubernetes deployment.

 ## Features

-- 🌐 Modern web UI for managing todos
+- 🌐 UI for managing todos
 - ✅ Create new todo items
 - 📋 List all todo items
 - ✅ Mark todo items as completed
 - 🗑️ Delete todo items
 - 🗄️ PostgreSQL database persistence
 - 🐳 Docker containerization
+- ☸️ Kubernetes deployment ready
 - 📊 Structured logging with tracing

 ## Tech Stack